 I long to see.

 The final section, and last eight lines, of ‘A Hope Carol‘, follow the pattern set out by the previous two.
 The liminality of the moment is further emphasized as the speaker states that what is to come might happen “Today or may be not today.”
-The events or event she is waiting for might come “Tonight or not tonight.”
+The events or events she is waiting for might come “Tonight or not tonight.”
 The exact nature of her future is unknown to her, as it should be.
 She is at peace with this fact and is actually relishes the beauty of her unknowing.

 The third line references back to the sounds and voices which have been calling to her throughout the poem.
 She knows that they are there for her sake.
 They exist so that she can have a “fire” in her soul and a ‘light” in her eyes.
-These sources of energy represent the hope that she kindles within herself and the parts which are renewed by the phenomenological elements of her existence.
+These energy sources represent the hope that she kindles within herself and the parts which are renewed by the phenomenological elements of her existence.
 Her senses inspire her to hope by reminding her of the things that she values, and longs for, in life.

 The final lines describe how at the end of all of this hoping, listening, and waiting, she “shall see” the desires of her heart that she longs “to see.”
 All her waiting will have been worthwhile.